fed-franz/poc-poc/README.md

-# proof-of-connection-poc
-Proof of Concept of the Proof of Connection (POC) protocol

-## PoTION (Proof of connecTION) setup
+## AToM Simulation setup

-Files for performing the setup using docker are placed into the `/PoTION` folder.
+Files for performing the setup using docker are placed into the `/SimulationTest` folder.

 ### Usage